parse-community/docs/_includes/js/users.md

 ## Linking Users

-Parse allows you to link your users with [3rd party authentication ]({{ site.baseUrl }}/parse-server/guide/#oauth-and-3rd-party-authentication), enabling your users to sign up or log into your application using their existing identities.
-This is accomplished through `_linkWith` method by providing authentication data for the service you wish to link to a user in the `authData` field.
+Parse allows you to link your users with [3rd party authentication]({{ site.baseUrl }}/parse-server/guide/#oauth-and-3rd-party-authentication), enabling your users to sign up or log into your application using their existing identities.
+This is accomplished through [`linkWith`](https://parseplatform.org/Parse-SDK-JS/api/2.9.0/Parse.User.html#linkWith) method by providing authentication data for the service you wish to link to a user in the `authData` field.
 Once your user is associated with a service, the `authData` for the service will be stored with the user and is retrievable by logging in.

 `authData` is a JSON object with keys for each linked service containing the data below.

+> `_linkWith` has been deprecated since version 2.9.0, see [_linkWith](https://parseplatform.org/Parse-SDK-JS/api/master/Parse.User.html#_linkWith)

 ### Signing Up and Logging In